 Elk Hunting in Texas

 Most people don’t realize there are free ranging elk in Texas, but West Texas has a very healthy population of Rocky Mountain Elk and some of the best elk hunting in the country!
 The Glass Mountains are home to the largest herd of free ranging elk in the state and I’ve got over 80,000 acres of prime elk hunting country in the Glass Mountains.
 Licenses are easily obtained over the counter, no closed season or state drawing for elk tags in Texas, and hunters can hunt with firearms or archery equipment.
 One of the biggest advantages of elk hunting in Texas is that we are able to rifle hunt during the peak of the rut, while the bulls are bugling.
-Since there’s no closed season for elk hunting in Texas, I run my elk hunts from September through February.
+Since there’s no closed season for elk hunting in Texas, they can be hunted year around, but the best time to hunt elk in Texas is during the rut in September and October.

 I’m on every Texas Elk Hunt to provide my personal attention/service to your hunt to help ensure your hunt is an experience of a lifetime.